Government ministers used to be present at all royal births

-Prince Charles was on hand when Diana had Prince William, but William himself may not be there for his own child's birth -- expected any day now -- if he's at work as a search-and-rescue pilot when the big moment arrives.
+Prince Charles was on hand when Diana had Prince William, but William himself may not be there for the birth of his second child – expected any day now – if he’s at work when the big moment arrives.

-If for any reason William can't get to the hospital on time, the Duchess of Cambridge is reported to have asked her mother, Carole Middleton, to be there to support her.
+If for any reason William can’t get to the hospital on time, the Duchess of Cambridge may have her mother, Carole Middleton, there to support her instead.

 Queen Victoria was the first royal to use anesthesia in childbirth